Crime in the Northern Territory: 2017: youth crime concerns

 At the end of 2017, youth crime was still causing concern in the community, after a series of violent assaults, brawls and robberies perpetrated by youths.
-At an Alice Springs Council meeting called by local Arrernte elders, Arrernte elder, former police officer and resident of nearby community Santa Teresa Phillip Alice said that the town was under siege, and that the young troublemakers were not local.
+At an Alice Springs Council meeting called by local Arrernte elders, former police officer and resident of nearby community Santa Teresa Phillip Alice said that the town was under siege, and that the young troublemakers were not local.
 The traditional owners said that they had had enough, and that Aboriginal people had to be part of the solution in making the town safe again.

 NT Police launched "Operation Shulton" in November, "...to target antisocial behaviour and associated crime".
 Police would be actively engaging with young people on the streets, and calling on the community to report crime.
 This was part of the multi-agency "Summer in Alice" campaign, described as "the biggest campaign by an NT government to target kids at risk before they engage in bad behaviour".
 A$250,000 was being invested in after-hours activities, including transport to get youths home if needed.
 Additional police were being recruited and trained in Alice Springs.
 Eight outreach workers from Territory Families Youth Outreach and Re-engagement Team (YORET) would work every night over the summer holidays.

 In 2017, the governments of the UK, Germany and Canada issued travel advisories to their citizens travelling in Australia, singling out Alice Springs as a place where extra precautions should be taken.
 This was despite the fact that common assaults and sexual assaults fell 12.4 and 17.1 per cent respectively in Alice Springs in 2016, and only one of the high-profile attacks on tourists in the 2010s actually took place in the town (a violent robbery and gang-rape; there were three others at other locations in the Territory between 2001 and 2017).